-According to the PJM OATT and RAA, EE MW should not be included in the PJM Capacity Market.
-EE MW are not included in the PJM Capacity Market.
+According to the PJM OATT and RAA, EE MW should not be and are not included in the PJM Capacity Market.37 38 EE MW are not included in the PJM Capacity Market.
 EE MW are nonetheless paid the capacity market clearing price and, while not part of the PJM Capacity Market, are part of the PJM capacity construct as a result.